 Education

 Jason received his B.A.
 Piano Performance from Shepherd University Scott Beard.
-He them obtained his M.M.
-Piano Performance from Catholic University of America with Jim Litzelman and his D.M.A. in Piano Performance with Jose Ramos Santana.
+He then obtained his M.M. in Piano Performance from the Catholic University of America, studying with Jim Litzelman, and his D.M.A. in Piano Performance with Jose Ramos Santana.

 Additionally, Jason studied at the International Keyboard Institute and Festival and the Amalfi Coast Music Festival